-The application for admission includes academic history, a clergy recommendation, and an admission essay.

-Deadline for admission is August 1.
+The application for admission includes academic history, a clergy recommendation, and a second lay or clergy reference.
+Deadline for admission is August 17.
 There is no admission fee.

 CREDIT/AUDIT

 Students who are pursuing a diploma, certification, or ordination must take the required courses for credit.
 Students taking courses for credit must fulfill all requirements for attendance, class participation, study, and any course requirements such as research papers, exams, or field projects and will receive a letter grade for each course.